Dewkia/merge-pdf/README.md

 # PDF Standardiser & Merger

-A lightweight, cross-platform R script to automate the process of merging multiple PDF files, standardising their format, and removing specific unwanted pages (e.g., generic covers or blank pages).
+A lightweight and quick R script to merging multiple PDF files, standardising their format, and removing specific unwanted pages (e.g., generic covers or blank pages).

 ## **Key Features**
-* **Cross-Platform:** Works seamlessly on Windows and macOS using R's native path handling.
 * **Batch Processing:** Automatically detects and sorts all `.pdf` files in the working directory.
 * **Standardisation:** Re-processes pages via `qpdf` to ensure the final merged document is stable and corruption-free.
 * **Page Extraction:** Easily exclude specific pages from the final output (e.g., "Remove page 3").